cybozu/yrmcds/docs/usage.md

     Objects larger than this will be stored in temporary files.
 * `repl_buffer_size` (Default: 30)
     The replication buffer size.
 Unit is MiB.
+* `initial_repl_sleep_delay` (Default: 0)
+    Slow down the scan of the entire hash by the GC thread to prevent errors with the message "Replication buffer is full." during the initial replication.
+The GC thread sleeps for the time specified here for each scan of the hash bucket.
+Unit is microseconds.
 * `secure_erase` (Default: false)
     If `true`, object memory will be cleared as soon as the object is removed.
 * `lock_memory` (Default: false)